stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 25 (P4L2) - Coffee Maker Exercise.md

 _The traditional OOA approach to modeling is to search for nouns (or noun phrases) in the problem statement and model them with classes.
 Do this now on the coffee maker description producing a list of nouns or noun phrases._

 `CoffeeMaker`, `Cups`, `Coffee`, `Filter`, `FilterHolder`, `Receptacle`, `WaterStrainer`, `BrewButton`, `Pot`, and `WarmerPlate`.

+### Limitations Quiz

+_One of the points of Martin's exercises is the limitations of the traditional approach.
+See how many problems you can detect with this design (shown in lecture)._

+There does not seem to be any attributes or methods in this diagram.
+Furthermore, it seems like the key objects such as coffee or coffee grounds, water, filter, cups, and pot is missing from the diagram.